Groupthink: Bay of Pigs invasion and the Cuban Missile Crisis

 The United States Bay of Pigs Invasion of April 1961 was the primary case study that Janis used to formulate his theory of groupthink.
 The invasion plan was initiated by the Eisenhower administration, but when the Kennedy administration took over, it "uncritically accepted" the plan of the Central Intelligence Agency (CIA).
 When some people, such as Arthur M. Schlesinger Jr. and Senator J. William Fulbright, attempted to present their objections to the plan, the Kennedy team as a whole ignored these objections and kept believing in the morality of their plan.
 Eventually Schlesinger minimized his own doubts, performing self-censorship.
 The Kennedy team stereotyped Fidel Castro and the Cubans by failing to question the CIA about its many false assumptions, including the ineffectiveness of Castro's air force, the weakness of Castro's army, and the inability of Castro to quell internal uprisings.

 Janis argued the fiasco that ensued could have been prevented if the Kennedy administration had followed the methods to preventing groupthink adopted during the Cuban Missile Crisis, which took place just one year later in October 1962.
 In the latter crisis, essentially the same political leaders were involved in decision-making, but this time they learned from their previous mistake of seriously under-rating their opponents.

 Pearl Harbor

-The attack on Pearl Harbor on December 7, 1941, is a prime example of groupthink.
+The lack of American preparedness for the attack on Pearl Harbor on December 7, 1941, is a prime example of groupthink.
 A number of factors such as shared illusions and rationalizations contributed to the lack of precaution taken by U.S. Navy officers based in Hawaii.
 The United States had intercepted Japanese messages and they discovered that Japan was arming itself for an offensive attack somewhere in the Pacific Ocean.
 Washington took action by warning officers stationed at Pearl Harbor, but their warning was not taken seriously.
 They assumed that the Empire of Japan was taking measures in the event that their embassies and consulates in enemy territories were usurped.

 The U.S. Navy and Army in Pearl Harbor also shared rationalizations about why an attack was unlikely.
 Some of them included: